muditasisodia/udacity-fend-neighborhood-map/README.md

 The user may filter through the locations using the input box.
 Location information can be obtained by either clicking on the item in the list of clicking a marker on the map.

+Caching only works in the production mode.
+In order to test this, you must first build the project.
+In the terminal, run `npm run build`
+`npm install -g serve` or `yarn global add serve` `serve -s build`
+The application can now be accessed on http://localhost:5000.